 Customer Acquisition and Customer Retention

 One of the most common myths in business is that if you build it, they will come, and stay.
-But, the reality is that if you don’t care about nurturing your customer relationships, people will ditch you for another brand.
+But, the reality is that if you don’t care about building your customer relationships, people will ditch you for another brand.

 Ask yourself, are you doing enough to retain your customers?
 According to our CEO Mario Peshev, the following reasons are why brands fail to keep their customers: